Anusha-janardhan/rg-doc/source/Features.rst

 **Add Budget Action**

-The “Add Budget” action will provide Principal Investigators with a way to add more budget to the project.
+The “Add Budget” action will provide Admins with a way to add more budget to the project.
 Clicking on the “Add Budget” button will bring up a dialog box where you can add any whole number greater than 0.

 .. image:: images/Principal_ProjectDetails.png